Michelle Strinden: Career

 Strinden worked as a school counselor in the West Fargo Public Schools.
 She was elected to the North Dakota House of Representatives in November 2018 and assumed office on December 1, 2018.
 Strinden is an advocate for school choice.

 In the 2024 North Dakota gubernatorial election, U.S. Representative Kelly Armstrong chose Strinden as his running mate, both winning the endorsement of the state Republican Party.
 They won the Republican primary on June 11, defeating lieutenant governor Tammy Miller and commerce commissioner Josh Teigen.

+During her tenure as Lt.
+Governor, she and Armstrong stated that one of their goals was to make North Dakota the most military friendly state in the country, working alongside state agencies to accomplish this goal.
+Additionally, Strinden stated that in her role, she would prioritize family time for herself and her staff.